braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/teams.md

 # Teams

 Braze admins can group their dashboard users into Teams with varying user roles and permissions.
 Teams can be set up across customer base location, language, and custom attributes so that members and non-members have different access to messaging features and customer data.
-Once created, Team filters and tags can be assigned across various engagement tools.
+Team filters and tags can be assigned across various engagement tools.

 {% include video.html id="UYjKrFcL9sQ" align="right" %}

-## Creating a Team
+## Creating Teams

 Go to the **Manage Settings** page, select **Manage Teams**, and click <i class="fas fa-plus"></i> **Add Team**.
 Enter the **Team Name**.
 Use the **Define Team (Optional)** to select a custom attribute, location, or language to further define permissions.